statistics-exercises/averages-8/README.md

-# Method of moments for binomial ranodm variable
+# Method of moments for binomial random variable

 The probability mass function for for the binomial random variable is the function of two parameters shown below: